dilimou/Airbnb-Boston-Data-analysis/README.md

 To do so, this project will answer the below questions:

 1. What type of properties are being booked the most?
-2. What are the property traits that attract the highest ratings?
-3. Is there a relation between the number of bookings of a place and the reviews score?
+2. Is there a relation between the number of bookings of a place and the reviews score?
+3. Is there anything that bias the reviews of the users?
 4. How reviews for a given property changes through seasons?
-5. When in the year customers gives the best reviews?

 ## File Descriptions <a name="files"></a>